jwaliszko/ExpressiveAnnotations/README.md

 public string PassportNumber { get; set; }
 ```

- This construction says that passport number is required, if go abroad option is selected.
-Because it is simple, let's move forward to another usage version of this attribute:
+ This construction says that *passport number is required, if go abroad option is selected*.
+Because it is simple, let's move forward to another usage sample of this attribute:

  ```
 [RequiredIf(